 Rediscovering the Blessings of Christian Community in Tough Economic Times

-With signs like this before us, the American church needs to look for ways that it can better prepare for what may be a long season of economic difficulty ahead in order to help people inside and outside the church.
-I say this not merely for pragmatic reasons, but in order for the church to be in the position to provide a potent witness to a world that is increasingly plagued by doubt and uncertainty.
+With signs like this before us, the American church needs to look for ways that it can better prepare for what may be a long season of economic difficulty ahead to help people inside and outside the church.
+I say this not merely for pragmatic reasons, but for the church to be in the position to provide a potent witness to a world that is increasingly plagued by doubt and uncertainty.

-What is sorely needed in the American church is an altogether different way of living life together.
+What is sorely needed in the American church is a different way of living life together.
 It is a vision based on the biblical truth that all our time and possessions really belong to God, and that we should invest our time and possessions in the way He sees fit.
 This does not negate property rights at a temporal level, but it acknowledges a higher ownership (God's) over all that we have.

 Many authors have addressed this topic over time, with experience much greater than mine.
 But I hope the thoughts below are practical and helpful.

 Learning from the Past that Everything Belongs to God